What is an Emergency Fund and Why You Need One?

 Pay Off Your Debts

-Putting money towards debt instead of into your emergency fund might seem counterintuitive but it actually sets you up for saving more in the long run by cutting out the interest charges.
+Putting money towards getting out of debt instead of into your emergency fund might seem counterintuitive but it actually sets you up for saving more in the long run by cutting out the interest charges.
 It also frees you from the stress of owing money and cuts an extra cost out of your monthly budget, which is a huge relief in any situation where you need to rely on your emergency fund.

 Keep the Change

-Putting your spare change into a piggy bank or change jar designated for a rainy day is a great way to steadily contribute to your savings account without an extra thought or effort.
+Putting your spare change into a piggy bank or change jar designated for a rainy day is a great way to steadily contribute to your savings account without extra thought or effort.
 Adding to this, you can easily grow your emergency savings by automatically throwing in the money you get from things like returning your recycling.

 If the majority of your purchases are made with a debit card, you may want to look into the ‘Keep the Change’ service offered by your bank.
 Many banks have an option to automatically round all of your purchases to the nearest dollar and deposit the difference directly into your savings account.